Howard Stevenson of the Graduate School of Education discusses the factors that may lead to student-teacher violence.

 Penn in the News

-Arthur Caplan of the School of Medicine says fatality reports in drug testing are mandatory.
+Arthur Caplan of the School of Medicine says more laws protecting cadavers from illegal activity are necessary.

 Dean Richard Gelles of the School of Social Policy and Practice discusses the drop in domestic-abuse rates.